NewFuture/my-stickers/web/src/markdown/privacy.md

 ### Data Security

-The data (uploaded images, saved URLs and other such data) was protected in (Microsoft Cloud Azure)(https://azure.microsoft.com/).
+The data (uploaded images, saved URLs and other such data) was protected in [Microsoft Cloud Azure](https://azure.microsoft.com/).